*Healthy Business *Healthy People *Healthy Planet

 - To avoid artificial flavors, preservatives, GMO ingredients, and unnecessary packaging

-Other Avenues has always been called a co-op by its patrons and the Other Sunset community, however it officially incorporated as a worker-owned cooperative in 1999.
+Other Avenues has always been called a co-op by its patrons and the Other Sunset community.
+However, we officially incorporated as a worker-owned cooperative in 1999.
 Before that period, Other Avenues functioned as a hybrid community membership co-op managed by its workers.
 Presently, Other Avenues is worker-owned and only the workers are members.
-Workers manage the business democratically by making business decisions using the consensus model.
+Workers manage the business democratically by making business decisions using the super-consensus model.
 We believe that it is as important to sustain a healthy democratic business as it is to nourish our bodies with healthy food.